-8 FINAL REVIEW
+10 FINAL REVIEW

 - Make sure that the dress guard is securely in position. - Recheck the operation of the fire at all control positions.
-Explain to the customer that the appliance is fitted with a two-spark ignition system.
-(See section 5.1.3) - Visually inspect the appliance.
+Explain to the customer that the appliance is fitted with a two-spark ignition system (See section 7.1.3). - Visually inspect the appliance.
 Clean off any marks incurred during installation. - Advise the customer how to operate the fire. - Explain to the customer that the appliance has a flame failure and spillage monitoring system.
-Point out the explanation of this system shown in the owner's guide.
+Point out the explanation of this system shown in the owner guide.
 Advise that if the fire goes out for any reason, wait at least three minutes before relighting.
 Stress that if the monitoring system repeatedly shuts off the fire, the appliance should be switched off and a specialist should be consulted. - Advise that the dressguard can be removed to replace the radiants. - Advise that the fire may give off a slight odour while new.
-This is quite normal and it will disappear after a short period of use. - Advise that any cleaning must only be carried out when the fire is off and cold. - Advise the customer that they should read the Owner's guide before operating the fire and always follow the advice in the section headed "Cleaning your fire". - Advise the user that the appliance can be lit with a match if necessary by inserting it through the central opening at the bottom of the radiant box. - Recommend that the appliance should be serviced and the chimney inspected by a competent person (In the UK a CORGI registered person) at least annually.

-If the appliance is in premises in the United Kingdom occupied by a tenant, point out that by law a landlord must have any gas appliance, flue and pipework which is situated in a tenant's premises checked for safety at least every 12 months.

-- Mention that the radiants may become brown with use, that this is quite normal and has no adverse effect. - Hand this guide to the customer.
+This is quite normal and it will disappear after a short period of use. - Advise that any cleaning must only be carried out when the fire is off and cold. - Advise the customer that they should read the owner guide before operating the fire and always follow the advice in the section headed "Cleaning your fire". - Advise the customer that the appliance can be lit with a match if necessary by inserting it through the opening at the bottom of the fascia (See the 'Operating your fire' section in the owner guide). - Recommend that the appliance should be serviced and the chimney inspected by a competent person (In the UK a CORGI registered person) at least annually.
+If the appliance is in premises in the United Kingdom occupied by a tenant, point out that by law a landlord must have any gas appliance, flue and pipework which is situated in a tenant's premises checked for safety at least every 12 months. - Mention that the radiants may become brown with use, that this is quite normal and has no adverse effect. - Inform the user that the serial number for the fire is on a label at the bottm of the fascia to the left side. - Hand this guide to the customer.

-9 SERVICING & PARTS REPLACEMENT
+11 SERVICING AND PARTS REPLACEMENT